January 29, 2019 marked an important milestone for Malaysia in its fight against corruption!

 The agencies holding beneficial ownership registers collaborate with users to ensure the register meets the users’ needs, and robust sanctions are required to ensure effective compliance.
 This is to prevent another Panama Papers labyrinth, where some 1,784 Malaysians and local entities were identified as holders of companies set up for illegal purposes, including fraud and tax evasion.

-Our NAFCC has to address not only these sophisticated labyrinths of deceit but also intensify collaboration with international law enforcement agencies due to the transnational operations of criminals and multi-jurisdictional nature of corruption.
+Our NAFCC has to address not only these sophisticated labyrinths of deceit but also intensify collaboration with international law enforcement agencies due to the transnational operations of criminals and the multi-jurisdictional nature of corruption.